wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 ## When is my swab test?

-You will be contacted via SMS and phone regarding your swab test up to 2 days before the actual day of the swab test.
-From experience, the swab test will take place 3-4 days before the end of your SHN.
+You will complete a swab test closer to the end of your SHN.

+Additionally, from 25th January onwards, you will also take a swab test on arrival in Singapore.
+This rule applies to all travellers.

 ## When and where can I check my swab test results?